MicrosoftDocs/WSL/WSL/install-manual.md

 ---
-title: WSL manual installation steps
+title: Manual installation steps for older versions of WSL
-description: Step by step instructions to manually install WSL, rather than using the wsl install command.
+description: Step by step instructions to manually install WSL on older versions of Windows, rather than using the wsl install command.
-keywords: wsl, install, BashOnWindows, bash, windows subsystem for linux, install ubuntu on windows, enable WSL2, linux on windows ms.date: 08/25/2021 ms.topic: article ms.localizationpriority: high
+keywords: wsl, install, BashOnWindows, bash, windows subsystem for linux, install ubuntu on windows, enable WSL2, linux on windows ms.date: 00/10/2021 ms.topic: article ms.localizationpriority: high
 ---

-# WSL manual installation steps
+# Manual installation steps for older versions of WSL

-For simplicity, we generally recommend using the [`wsl --install`](./install-command.md) to install Windows Subsystem for Linux, but if you're running an older build of Windows, that may not be supported.
+For simplicity, we generally recommend using the [`wsl --install`](./install.md) to install Windows Subsystem for Linux, but if you're running an older build of Windows, that may not be supported.
 We have included the manual installation steps below.
 If you run into an issue during the install process, check the [installation section of the troubleshooting guide](./troubleshooting.md#installation-issues).

 ## Step 1 - Enable the Windows Subsystem for Linux